rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In this section we describe the implementation of the EuroToken protocol, as well as the prototype we built to test and showcase the capabilities of the EuroToken system.
-The protocol is implanted on top of IPv8.
+The protocol is implemented on top of IPv8.
 In includes an Android/Kotlin implementation as well as a Python implementation.
-We then built a Euro to EuroToken exchange and transaction validator on top of the Python implementation.
+We built a Euro to EuroToken exchange and transaction validator on top of the Python implementation.
 On top of the Kotlin implementation we built a wallet app that is fully capable of securely transferring EuroTokens between wallets, as well as